These are the best places to travel this summer

 People with reduced mobility will find Spain a highly accessible and inclusive travel destination.
 All Spanish airports provide passengers with disabilities or reduced mobility free assistance services, from the moment you land to security and border controls and luggage collection.
 These services can be requested in the AENA (Spain’s state-owned airport operator).

-If you are traveling by train, RENFE’s Atendo is a free service that passengers can request assistance in transiting between stations, boarding and disembarking train carriages.
+If you are traveling by train, RENFE offers Adif Acerca, a free assistance service where passengers with mobility needs can request help with transiting between stations, boarding and disembarking trains.

-Barcelona’s entire metro (except for two out of a total of 165 stations) is accessible and has advanced features such as directional devices for blind people and luminous door devices on trains.
-Local city buses have also been adapted for accessible travel, with tilts, ramps, and reserved spaces for wheelchair users and baby carriages, as well as Braille-embossed stop buttons.
+As of 2025, about 97% of Barcelona’s metro network of 191 stations is accessible, with advanced features such as directional devices for blind people and luminous door devices on trains.
+Local city buses have also been adapted for accessible travel, with tilts, ramps and reserved spaces for wheelchair users and baby carriages, as well as Braille-embossed stop buttons.

 Explore related stories